 20. Know thou that Purusha (the Soul) and Prakriti (Nature) are both without origin and eternal; but the modes of Nature and the lower forms she assumes to our conscious experience have an origin in Prakriti (in the transactions of these two entities).

-: Only the Ishvara and Sadashiva above him are immortal !
+: But only the Ishvara and Sadashiva above him are immortal !

 * Krishna as (unclear) inkarnation of Vishnu is surely not the highest lord.

-The Gita has therefore been criticised in the Bhagavata-Purana and by Sri Aurobindo.
+The Gita has therefore been criticised in the Bhagavata-Purana and also by Sri Aurobindo.

 Chapter 7 - 12: BHAKTI YOGA, THE YOGA OF DEVOTION: The individual soul realizes itself the Original Soul through devotion.